snyk-labs/snyk-cicd-integration-examples/AzurePipelineDecorator/README.md

 - Update the YAML file - To include authentication, project and org name
 - Update the vss-extension.json - To include your publisher id, version and optionally -  name of extension, description

-### Build and package the extensio
+### Build and package the extension

-1. First install node.js dependencies
+1. First install node.js dependencies of the project by running:

 ```npm install```